-After a complete overhaul (D-check) in 2014, SOFIA visited our hangars in Hamburg again at the end of 2017 for a scheduled heavy check.
+After a complete overhaul (D-check) in 2014 and a scheduled heavy check in 2017, SOFIA is currently back visiting our hangars in Hamburg again for another scheduled heavy check (C-check).
 Heinz Hammes, Project Manager SOFIA, at the German Aerospace Center (Deutsches Zentrum für Luft- und Raumfahrt, DLR) shares his impression on the co-operation with us.

 weight of SOFIA's telescope

 "The extensive experience with Boeing 747SP aircraft was decisive for us when we chose Lufthansa Technik as maintenance provider for SOFIA's maintenance visit.
 After the checks in 2014 and 2017, we were glad to return the aircraft to the capable hands of Lufthansa Technik as we were extremely impressed with the high quality of work and expertise of their staff.
 They managed to meet the special needs of the NASA/DLR partnership by providing integrated observatory maintenance on our uniquely modified and highly specialized 747SP.